 One of my favorite childhood treats were pink and white circus animal cookies; and honestly, I still love them!
 In a quest to create a copycat version of my fave cookies, I have come up with what I think is the best rendition out there.

-Turn dough out onto a large square of plastic wrap or waxed paper and use the sides of the wrap or paper to pull the dough together into a ball.
-Flatten into a disk that is about 1-inch in thickness.
-Wrap well and chill for at least 30 minutes.
+Turn out the dough onto a clean surface and shape the dough into a ball.
+Flatten into a 1-inch disk, wrap in plastic wrap, and chill for at least 30 minutes.